100mslive/100ms-flutter/README.md

   ///   - hmsSessionStore: An instance of HMSSessionStore which will be used to call session metadata methods void onSessionStoreAvailable(
       {HMSSessionStore? hmsSessionStore});

+  /// Upon joining a room with existing peers, onPeerListUpdated will be called with the list of peers present
+  /// in the room instead of getting onPeerUpdate for each peer in the room.
+  /// Subsequent peer joins/leaves would be notified via both onPeerUpdate and onPeerListUpdated void onPeerListUpdate(
+      {required List<HMSPeer> addedPeers, required List<HMSPeer> removedPeers});
 }
 ```